 In connection with its responsibility to consider the effectiveness and composition of the Board, and to nominate candidates for election by our shareholders, the Compensation/Governance Committee will consider nominees to the Board recommended by not less than twenty shareholders holding in the aggregate not less than 10% of RenaissanceRe's outstanding paid-up share capital.
 Any such recommendation must be sent to the Secretary of RenaissanceRe not less than 60 days prior to the scheduled date of the Annual Meeting and must set forth for each nominee: (i) the name, age, business address and residence address of the nominee; (ii) the principal occupation or employment of the nominee; (iii) the class or series and number of shares of capital stock of RenaissanceRe which are owned beneficially or of record by the nominee; and (iv) any other information relating to the nominee that would be required to be disclosed in a proxy statement or other filing required to be made in connection with solicitations of proxies for election of directors pursuant to Section 14 of the Securities Exchange Act of 1934 (the "Exchange Act") and the rules and regulations promulgated thereunder ("Proxy Filings").
-The written notice must also include the following information with regard to the shareholder giving the notice: (1) the name and record address of such shareholder; (2) the class or series and number of shares of capital stock of RenaissanceRe which are owned beneficially or of record by such shareholder; (3) a description of all arrangements or understandings between such shareholder and each proposed nominee and any other person (including his or her name and address) pursuant to which the nomination(s) are to be made by such shareholder; (4) a representation that such shareholder intends to appear in person or by proxy at the meeting to nominate the persons named in its notice; and (v) any other information relating to such shareholder that would be required to be disclosed in a Proxy Filing.
-Such notice must be accompanie
+The written notice must also include the following information with regard to the shareholder giving the notice: (1) the name and record address of such shareholder; (2) the class or series and number of shares of capital stock of RenaissanceRe which are owned beneficially or of record by such shareholder; (3) a description of all arrangements or understandings between such shareholder; (4) a representation that such shareholder that would be required to be named in its notice; and (v) any other information relating to such shareholder; (4) a representation that such shareholder that would be required to be disclosed in a proxy such shareholder; (4) a representation that such shareholder that would be required to be disclosed in a Proxy Filing.
+Such notice must be accompanied by a written consent of each proposed nominee to be